Roy E. Wright

 Treasurer & Managing Director of Corporate Operations

-Susan Baxter Gibson joined IBHS in 2010 as the finance manager and has since been promoted to vice president of finance.
-Under the direction of the CEO, the vice president of finance directs, monitors, coordinates, interprets and administers all functional activities related to accounting, finance, budgeting, cash management and financial analysis.
+Susan Baxter Gibson joined IBHS in 2010 as the finance manager and has since been promoted to treasurer and managing director of corporate operations.
+Under the direction of the CEO, Mrs. Baxter Gibson directs, monitors, coordinates, interprets, and administers all functional activities related to accounting, finance, budgeting, cash management, and financial analysis.

 Susan came to IBHS with more than 20 years experience as a CFO in the healthcare industry.
 Susan served as CFO at the Visiting Nurse Association of the Treasure Coast, Baptist Hospital Homecare, Gulfside Regional Hospice and Health Systems Solutions, a publicly traded software company.
 Susan earned her bachelor’s degree in accounting at the University of Central Florida before earning her master’s degree in business at UCF.
 She is also a certified public accountant.